zammad/zammad-documentation/contributing/start.rst

 Start
 *****

-We would be very happy if you decide to contribute to Zammad.
+We will be very happy if you decide to contribute to Zammad.
 You can do this in several ways.
 Contributions are mainly done by forking one of our repos on GitHub and creating a pull request with your changes (except for translations, see below). 🚀